ProD3-LF/PDD-PRD/sensor/README.md

 pcapFile's value is the FQN of a pcap file.
 If --pcapFile argument is present tcpdumpSensor uses this file as input to tcpdump.

-If the argument is not present tcpdumpSensor runs tcpdump online, using the command in the file tcpdumpCommand.
+If the file is not present tcpdumpSensor runs tcpdump online, using the command in the file tcpdumpCommand.

 The tcpdump command is executed from within tcpdumpSensor as a system command.
 In on-line mode, the user should check that the arguments to tcpdump in the tcpdumpCommand file, (particularily the interface argument) are suitable for their environment.
-The example tcpdump command in tcpdumpCommand is for monitoring an http server at 192.168.2.1:80, which coincides with the pcap samples provided in this distribution.
-For illustrative purpose there is a commented out command for monitoring a local vncserver at port 5964.
+The example tcpdump command in tcpdumpCommand is for monitoring a local vncserver at port 5964.
 The server and port specified in the tcpdumpcommand should agree with the protected server specified in ../common/config, otherwise the sensor will not capture packets for the desired protected server.
-In the distribution ../common/config is setup for 192.168.2.1:80, so replay of the samples should work with no adjuestment.